bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 - [sweep:cx,cy,angd]

 This is to construct a new A point of a given radius.
 The center of the arc is cx/cy away from the current point.
-The distance of the current point and (cx,cy) is the radius of the arc, in both x/y-direction.
-The arc is expected to have covered a sweep of 'angd' degree.
-A positive number expresses that the sweep should happen in a counter-clockwise direction, and a negative value expresses a clockwise sweep.
+The radius of the arc is automatically calculated to be the distance between the current point and the arc center.
+The 'angd' argument denotes the "arc measure" in degree,  where a positive number expresses that the sweep should happen in a counter-clockwise direction, and a negative value expresses a clockwise sweep.

 - [protrude:dist]